François Cotat Sancerre Jeunes Vignes 2007

 Sorry, I know that was more than two or three sentences.
 I got carried away.

 Thus today François continues on with his share of the family domaine, a shade more than 1 hectare on Les Monts Damnés, 0.9 hectares on Les Culs de Beaujeu and 0.9 hectares on La Grande Côte.
 I have featured some of his wines before in my Weekend Wine posts, notably the 2004 Les Monts Damnés and 2004 Les Culs de Beaujeu.
 Quite why I seem to have a predilection for the 2004 vintage I'm not sure; I know I have other vintages tucked away.
-I guess I should feature La Grande Côte sometime soon as well, just to 'complete the set', so to speak!
+I guess I should feature La Grande Côte sometime soon as well, just to 'complete the set', so to speak.
 In the meantime though I thought I should cast the spotlight on this cuvée, which comes from a fourth terroir, more recently acquired by François than the three he inherited from his father and uncle.
-The jeunes vignes in question are in the lieu-dit Les Caillottes, and the 2007 vintage was the last in which they were 'declassified' as young vines, the cuvée commercialised under the name of the lieu-dit from the 2008 vintage onwards.
+The jeunes vignes in question are planted on caillottes, and the 2007 vintage was the last in which they were 'declassified' as young vines, the cuvée commercialised under the name of the terroir from the 2008 vintage onwards.

 The François Cotat Sancerre Jeunes Vignes from the 2007 vintage is, like the other Cotat wines, neither fined nor filtered.
 In the glass this wine has a very pale, almost watery lemon-gold hue.
 There is a vibrant nose, with evident citrus fruit tones with a slightly desiccated edge, but these notes are subtle, and aromatically the main characteristics of the wine are not fruit based.
 It starts off with a quiet floral suggestion, like a spring meadow, but soon rounds out into a firm, nettly, chalky minerality.
 Although this doesn't have the polish of the other Cotat cuvées, it certainly has the character and the conviction.
 The palate is as vibrant, full bodied and as confident as the nose suggests.
 The structure of the wine is forthright, the acidity having the bite and substance of pithy grapefruit, but without overt grapefruit flavour.
 There is a lot of vigorous and vibrant substance and life here, focusing down into a long, cutting, acid-tinged finish.
 I'm looking forward to trying a more recent vintage from these vines, now that they have a little more age on them.
 16.5/20 (20/8/12)